-1. A consumer-direction orientation comprising of employer rules and labor laws;

-2. IRS forms for employer and employee;

-3. Background and registry checks and age verification on all interested employees;

-- 4. Budget analysis based on negotiated hiring rates; - 5.
+- 1. A consumer-direction orientation comprising of employer rules and labor laws to waiver participant, employer of record, and employees. - 2.
+IRS forms for employer and employee. - 3.
+Background and registry checks and age verification on all interested employees. - 4.
+Budget analysis based on negotiated hiring rates. - 5.
 Expenditure reports to manage budget; and - 6.
 Payroll to include tax withholding.